 UPDATE: While the below option still works for many Android Smartphones, there is a new, better way to connect to Ethernet.
 Using a Type-C Hub can add many ports, including HDMI, VGA, Ethernet, Old USB standards, and SD-Card port.
 Type-C Hubs also have much better compatibility.

 Android Ethernet Requirements

-- First Android Marshmallow 6.0.1 which was released October 2015 must be installed.
+- First, Android Marshmallow 6.0.1 which was released in October 2015, must be installed.

 - Second an OTG to Ethernet adapter will be needed.

 Previous Android versions needed to be rooted which is no longer the case with Android Marshmallow 6.0.1 and above.